🍾

 • Ambonnay is one of 17 Grand Cru villages in Champagne, rated 100% on the échelle des crus

-• Krug's Clos d'Ambonnay monopole has been walled since 1766 and was acquired by Krug in 1991 after a 7-year search
+• Krug's Clos d'Ambonnay has been walled since 1766 and was acquired by Krug in 1991 after a 7-year search

 • Ambonnay has a tradition of producing Coteaux Champenois still red wines in addition to Champagne